AD SPACE HERE

 “Sumitomo’s dedication to JPI is clear,” according to Mollie Fadule, CFO and Investment Manager for JPI, “having committed over (US) $200 million in seven JPI communities over the past four years.”

-The news comes as Sumitomo Forestry announced earlier this year the purchase of 130,000 hectares of US forest assets as part of their carbon abatement strategy.
+The news comes as Sumitomo Forestry announced last year the purchase of 130,000 hectares of US forest assets as part of their carbon abatement strategy.

 The investment was made as part of its “Mission TREEING 2030” initiative – and will generate 1 million tons of annual carbon credits equivalent to 1 million tons of C02 through afforestation and thinning.